henrik7264/PY_Actors/README.md

                State(States.DOOR_OPENED, ...)
 ```

-#### Creting a State
+#### Creating a State
-A State is defefined by it's id and a number of transitions that each is triggered by an event.
+A State is defined by its id and a number of transitions that each is triggered by an event.

 ```python
 class States(Enum):